KennaSecurity/All_Samples/Kenna-Bulk-Custom-Field-Update/README.md

 This script will process a CSV file, retrieve vulnerabilities, then update a custom field on each vulnerability.

+NEW PROCESSING: CUSTOM FIELD DATA AND DUE DATE WILL BE SET TO NULL IN KENNA IF FIELD IS EMPTY IN CSV

 Usage:

     custom_field_update.rb <Kenna API token> <Import data CSV file>